 A unique feature of the Scaffold Law is that it imposes strict liability upon general contractors and building owners whose failure to follow its requirements causes injury.
 In most civil cases, the plaintiff must prove that the defendant acted negligently in order to recover damages.
 However, the Scaffold Law removes that requirement and imposes liability merely if the owner or general contractor failed to provide the proper safety equipment and an injury occurred.
 If you have questions about your specific situation, contact our Long Island construction law firm.

-Does Recovery Under the Scaffold Law Affect Workers’ Compensation Claims?
+Does Recovery Under Labor Law 240 Affect Workers’ Compensation Claims?

 Generally, workers who are injured in work-related accidents are barred from pursuing civil actions against their employers.
 Instead, they must file a claim under their state’s workers’ compensation program.
 One notable exception to that general rule is the Scaffold Law, which allows workers injured in falls from scaffolding to recover benefits under the Scaffold Law in addition to the benefits they may receive through a workers’ compensation claim.
 Workers’ compensation benefits such as medical benefits and lost wages can be claimed in tandem with pain and suffering damages under the Scaffold Law to provide injured workers with full compensation for their injuries.